citp/privacy-policy-historical/b/bo/bon/bongous.com.md

-> *The following text is extracted and transformed from the bongous.com privacy policy that was archived on 2018-11-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181119222023id_/http%3A//crossborder.fedex.com/us/assets/privacy_policy.shtml) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bongous.com privacy policy that was archived on 2019-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191210170927id_/http%3A//crossborder.fedex.com/us/assets/privacy_policy.shtml) for the most accurate reproduction.*

 # Privacy Policy

 Your trust matters to us.
-That is why we protect your information and use it responsibly, while continuing to deliver the excellent service you expect from FedEx Cross Border Technologies, Inc. and its operating groups, subsidiaries and divisions, (hereafter "FedEx").
+That is why we protect your information and use it responsibly, while continuing to deliver the excellent service you expect from FedEx Cross Border Holdings, Inc. and its operating groups, subsidiaries and divisions, (hereafter "FedEx").
 At FedEx, we are committed to protecting your privacy and the security of your personal data.
 FedEx has created this Privacy Notice to explain how FedEx collects and uses personal data.
 This Privacy Notice does not apply to websites or services linked to or incorporated into our Sites or offered by other companies, including merchant retailers.
 Our Privacy Notice does not cover the information practices of other companies and organizations who advertise our services, and who may use cookies, pixel tags, and other technologies to serve and offer relevant ads.

- **FedEx Cross Border Technologies, Inc.**
+ **FedEx Cross Border Holdings, Inc.**

 * **Does this Privacy Notice apply to you?**

-This Privacy Notice applies to you if you are a customer of FedEx, a user of the FedEx services, including international check out and shipping services provided on merchant sites, a recipient of a package delivered by FedEx, a supplier of FedEx, or if you contact FedEx, for instance by applying for a position with FedEx, by visiting [www.fedex.com](https://web.archive.org/web/20181119222023id_/http%3A//crossborder.fedex.com/us/assets/www.fedex.com), using social media or if you receive emails from FedEx.
+This Privacy Notice applies to you if you are a customer of FedEx, a user of the FedEx services, including international check out and shipping services provided on merchant sites, a recipient of a package delivered by FedEx, a supplier of FedEx, or if you contact FedEx, for instance by applying for a position with FedEx, by visiting [www.fedex.com](https://web.archive.org/web/20191210170927id_/http%3A//crossborder.fedex.com/us/assets/www.fedex.com), using social media or if you receive emails from FedEx.

 Our websites are for a general audience and not geared toward children.
 We do not knowingly or intentionally collect Personal Data from children under age 16.
 If you are under the age of 16, please do not submit any Personal Data to us, and rely on a parent or guardian to assist you.
-If you believe your child may have disclosed personally identifiable information to us, please contact us at [dataprivacy@fedex.com](mailto:dataprivacy@fedex.com) or [ crossborder_privacy@ftn.fedex.com](mailto:crossborder_privacy@ftn.fedex.com) and we will remove it.
+If you believe your child may have disclosed personally identifiable information to us, please contact us at [dataprivacy@fedex.com](mailto:dataprivacy@fedex.com) or [ crossborder_privacy@ftn.fedex.com](mailto:crossborder_privacy@ftn.fedex.com) and we will remove it if required.

 * **What information does FedEx collect?**

-In the course of its business activities and providing the services, FedEx will need to process personal data. â€œPersonal Dataâ€ is any information that can directly or indirectly be used to identify a natural person.
+In the course of its business activities and providing the services, FedEx will need to process personal data.
+"Personal Data" is any information that can directly or indirectly be used to identify a natural person.
 You provide most of your Personal Data directly to FedEx or its third party service providers, for instance:

   * **Contact information.** Such as your name, address, e-mail address and phone number;
   * **Financial information.** Such as your bank account number, payment status and invoices;